sdv-dev/GitMetrics/README.md

 ## Default Configuration File

-By default, OSS Metrics collects the projects configured in the [config.yaml](config.yaml) file included in the project.
+By default, Github Analytics collects the projects configured in the [config.yaml](config.yaml) file included in the project.